singlestore-labs/http-client-generator/README.md

 The [spec](openapi3.yaml) is available in this repo.

-In an upcoming release, the spec will be downloadable by querying the following REST endpoint on a SingleStore HTTP Proxy Server:
+The spec can also be downloaded by querying the following REST endpoint on a SingleStore HTTP Proxy Server:

-    GET /api/v1/spec
+    GET /api/v2/spec

 ## Cloning